gunpinyo/phometa/README.md

 - npm (>= 1.4.21)
 - elm 0.16

-## My elm coding convention
+## My elm additional coding convention

 ### naming convention
-- use **lower_case_with_underscores** for defined functions and constants
+- use **lower_case_with_underscores** for defined functions and constants, these will be different from standard elm convention which even better so we can distinguish functions from packages and defined function easily
-- use **CamelCase** for modules, types and type aliases
+- use **CamelCase** for modules, types, and type aliases
-- append `Base` to name that will be used for extensible record e.g. `ModuleBase`, `RootTermBase`
-- use full word(s) to name an identifier, except (since it use so frequent and will be followed by a long identifier)
-  - `str` means thing that has type string
-  - `func` means function that has been created dynamically
-  - `fg_color` means foreground color
-  - `bg_color` means background color
-- use word that describe identifier as prefix e.g. `maybe_cursor_css ` means this may or may not be css of cursor
-- and use word that describe type as postfix e.g. `cursor_path_maybe` means this is cursor_path that has type `Maybe a`

 ### indentation
 - 2 spaces for each indention
 - 79 characters per line

 ### (union) types, and type aliases
+- for (union) types, put `=` at the end of that line
+- for (union) types, put the entire name as prefix for each constructor
-- put `=` in new line
+- for type aliases, put `=` in new line
 - for type aliases, if it is very short and fit on one line, so do it
-- for (union) types, put the entire name for each constructor

 e.g.